-Questionnaires designed to elicit preferences (people's willingnessto-pay) for changes in quantities or qualities of goods.
+Questionnaires designed to elicit preferences (people's willingness-to-pay) for changes in quantities or qualities of goods.

-- Valuing the use or potential use: Relatively uncontroversial - Valuing the passive use or nonuse: More controversial
+- e.g. Water quality of recreation sites, goose hunting, sports stadiums, outdoor recreation, wild life opportunities, and so on. - Valuing the use or potential use: Relatively uncontroversial - Valuing the passive use or nonuse: More controversial